 An additional one or two years may lead to the master of engineering management or the master of science degree from Dartmouth.
 See Engineering Dual Degree Program with Dartmouth College for details.

 Dual-degree Program with Rensselaer Polytechnic Institute

-A cooperative agreement with Rensselaer Polytechnic Institute (RPI) allows students majoring in mathematics or physics at Skidmore to obtain a bachelor of arts degree from Skidmore and a bachelor of science degree in engineering from RPI in five years of study, through either a 2-1-1-1 or a 3+2 option.
+A cooperative agreement with Rensselaer Polytechnic Institute (RPI) allows students at Skidmore to obtain a bachelor of arts degree from Skidmore and a bachelor of science degree in engineering from RPI in five years of study, through either a 2-1-1-1 or a 3+2 option.